Be alert

 (name of bank) did you purchase an Anti-Telemarketing Device for £497.99

-from a Marketing company based in London ?"
-When you say
+from a Marketing company based in

 "No", the caller continues with, "Then we will be issuing a credit to your account.
 This